 This category provides documents relating to the colonization, mining, construction & colonization on planetary/extraterrestrial surfaces.

-- Bibliography of Extraterrestrial Resources [113 Pages, 3.96MB] - The purpose of this bibliography is to provide a reference source on all extraterrestrial research pertinent to planetary exploration, scientific investigation, and base construction, and to include all known references in these and related areas.
+Bibliography of Extraterrestrial Research, June 1963 [113 Pages, 3.96MB] - The purpose of this bibliography is to provide a reference source on all extraterrestrial research pertinent to planetary exploration, scientific investigation, and base construction, and to include all known references in these and related areas.